Credit: Nikolas Liepins/Ethography for IAJS

 Our visiting artist

-In award-winning Ethiopian-American vocalist, songwriter, and composer Meklit Hadero's class, students are exploring how songwriting and storytelling are powerful mediums for transforming human relationships across difference.
+In award-winning Ethiopian-American vocalist, songwriter, and composer Meklit Hadero's class, students explore how songwriting and storytelling are powerful mediums for transforming human relationships across difference.

 Credit: Anthony Chen/Ethography for IAJS